Topology of random geometric complexes: a survey: Homology and Betti Numbers

-The phase transition where the $i$-th homology vanishes depends on the underlying probability distribution, but if $f$ has a compact support then we will see that it occurs at $r = \Theta((\log n / n)^{1/d})$ (or $nr^d = \Theta(\log n)$), which is within the supercritical regime.
+The phase transition where the $k$-th homology vanishes depends on the underlying probability distribution, but if $f$ has a compact support then we will see that it occurs at $\Lambda = \Theta(\log n)$ (or $r = \Theta((\log n / n)^{1/d})$), which is within the supercritical regime.
 This radius is similar to the connectivity threshold we saw in Section \ref{sec:connectivity_vanish}, though the constants are different.
-While not entirely revealed, the exact vanishing radius for the different homology groups $H_i$ depends on $i$, although the differences will show up as a second order term.
-We will discuss this briefly in Section \ref{sec:mani}.
+The exact vanishing radius for each of the homology groups $H_k$ has not been discovered yet, but it is known that it is controlled by a second order ($\log\log n$) term that depends on $k$.
+We will discuss this in Section \ref{sec:mani}.

-In the critical regime the analysis of the Betti numbers $\beta_i(n,r)$, $i\ge 1$, is significantly more complicated than the analysis of $\beta_0(n,r)$.
-In this case we will see that $\beta_i(n,r) = \Theta(n)$, however the limiting constants are unknown to date.
+In the critical regime the analysis of the Betti numbers $\beta_k(n)$, $k\ge 1$, is significantly more complicated than the analysis of $\beta_0(n)$.
+In this case we will see that $\beta_k(n) = \Theta(n)$, however the limiting constants are unknown to date.

-We now overview the topology of random geometric complexes for each of the regimes.
+We now review the results known to data about the topology of random geometric complexes for each of the regimes.